HWNi/DATA515-Project/examples/README.md

 ## Examples
 ### Case 1
 Assume one of our users is an uber driver.
+As a part-time uber driver, he only spend three hour to drive uber per day.
 He lives in ridgewood and he wants to find which hours has most pickups in his neighborhood by using our interface.
-He wants to figure out when is the best time to start his driving during a day.
+In order to have pickups as many as possible, he wants to figure out when is the best time to start his driving during a day.
 For his case, I suggest him

 ### Case 2